Skip to main content

 Hudson, Indiana

-Neighboring Ashley, this quiet farming town is home to the railroad’s locomotive shop and maintenance facility.
-Here, mechanics conduct everything from routine inspections to full overhauls of motive power.
+Neighboring Ashley, Hudson is home to the railroad’s primary locomotive and maintenance shop, where mechanics handle everything from inspections to full overhauls.

 Helmer, Indiana

-Helmer features a long passing siding and was once the starting point for a Wabash branch to Stroh, constructed to serve a cement plant there.
+Helmer retains a long passing siding and once served as the junction for a short Wabash branch line to Stroh, built to reach a cement plant there.

 South Milford, Indiana

-This unincorporated village is home to South Milford Grain, a vital shipper on the line.
-While the tracks end two miles west of the elevator, the facility continues to dispatch thousands of carloads of corn, soybeans, and wheat each year.
+This unincorporated community is home to South Milford Grain — the enterprise that began it all.
+While the main track ends two miles west of the elevator, the facility continues to dispatch thousands of carloads of corn, soybeans, and wheat each year.
+From these quiet sidings, the heartbeat of Midwestern commerce still pulses along the rails.